 2018 — In May, Kevin Harvick leads 201 laps in winning the “AAA 400 Drive for Autism” for his second career Dover win.
 Johnny Sauter becomes only second driver to win multiple NASCAR Gander Outdoors Truck Series races at the Monster Mile after a “JEGS 200” triumph.
 In October, Chase Elliott notches his first NASCAR Cup Series victory at an oval-course with a victory in the “Gander Outdoors 400.”

-2019 — Dover celebrates its 50th Anniversary season and hosts its 100th NASCAR Cup Series race, won by Kyle Larson, on Oct.
+2019 — Dover celebrates its 50th Anniversary season and hosts its 100th NASCAR Cup Series race on Oct.
 6. Johnny Sauter wins third straight Dover NASCAR Gander Outdoors Truck Series race on May 4.
 Dover’s new $5.5 million NASCAR Cup Series garage is constructed between race weekends and debuts to teams on Oct.
 4. Speedway officials bury a time capsule in the garage, with instructions that it be unearthed during anticipated 100th Anniversary celebrations in 2069.